-The age of virtual reality is upon us (again) with a torrent of devices and content having launched throughout 2016 and some still to come.
+The age of virtual reality is upon us (again) with a torrent of devices and content having launched throughout 2016, with many more expected for 2017.

 The idea of VR isn't new.
 It's been circulating in the tech space for a number of years, but recently, the technology has broken through some of the long-standing barriers.
 Enabling access has helped, with devices like Google's Cardboard opening the door for anyone with a smartphone, right up to demonstrating what a fully-fledged premium system like HTC Vive will be capable of.
 We now have the power in home computers for lifelike virtual environments and this makes it a much more exciting time for VR.